WICG/display-locking/explainer.md

 DOM, visual content of elements within the locked subtree (not the locked element itself) is cleared and the draw commands associated with that element's subtree are stashed and used while the lock is acquired.

-Note that in this mode, changes to the element itself (e.g. border, size) are updated synchronously.
+Note that in this mode, the locked element is rendered normally and changes to the element itself (e.g. border, size) are updated synchronously.
 In other words, the element itself is not locked for display, only its subtree.